g-but/botsmann/README.md

-# Botsmann - AI Bot Platform
+# Kigott - AI Bot Platform

 ## Overview

-Botsmann is a platform for creating, showcasing, and managing AI bots built with the OpenAI API.
+Kigott is a platform for creating, showcasing, and managing AI bots built with the OpenAI API.
 Each bot provides specialized functionality through a custom web interface that connects to a ChatGPT-powered backend.

 ## Architecture

 The platform follows a Next.js-based architecture with the following structure:

 ```
-botsmann/
+kigott/
 ├── app/                  # Main Next.js application
 │   ├── api/              # API routes
 │   ├── bots/             # Individual bot applications